An SQL text by Erland

 I'm not including an example of how this would look like, because if you already know about regular expressions you don't need any examples to be convinced.
 And if you never have seen one, you would only be frightened. :-) Admittedly, regular expressions have a bit of a learning curve, and they are not always pretty.
 But they are extremely powerful.

 SQL Server MVP Simon Sabin has submitted an item entitled Regex functionality in pattern matching.
-Alternate items are Add built-in support for regular expressions in T‑SQL (Steven Twitchell, Microsoft), Support POSIX-style regular expressions in T‑SQL (yours truly), Introduce more regular expressions functions to T‑SQL (unknown), Support for regular expressions (unknown) and RegEx Column Property for Validation (Eidolon).
+Alternate items are Add built-in support for regular expressions in T‑SQL (Steven Twitchell, Microsoft) and RegEx Column Property for Validation (Eidolon).
+I know that there have been a few more (including one from myself), but it seems that some were lost in the transitions to the current feedback site.

 When you have a query in IN/WHILE EXISTS(), you cannot use CTE:s or query hints, restrictions that appear as illogical.
 That is, you cannot say: